inv2038/install-pyenv-script/README.md

-# Simple script for install pyright from shell
+# Simple script for install pyenv from shell

 Usage example:
 ```bash